-If you are a parent yourself, the challenges faced by children in the child welfare system can hit especially close to home.
+If you are a parent yourself, the challenges faced by some of the children and families you work with can hit especially close to home.
 It can be difficult to keep a healthy perspective on your children's development and your own parenting when you come home.
-Even if you are not a parent, or don't have children living at home, it is important to check your assumptions and understanding about parenting and child development through your interactions with families that are struggling.
+Even if you are not a parent, or don't have children living at home, it is important to check your assumptions and understanding about parenting and child development through your interactions with families that may be struggling.

-- Just as parents can catch their children being good, we can all support each other as parents by "catching" good parenting in action.
-Recognize and pat yourself on the back when you have kept your cool during a stressful situation. - Remember that parenting is part learned and part natural and that goes for you as well even though you are a "professional."
+- Just as parents can catch their children being good, we can all support each other as parents by "catching" good parenting in action, including our own.
+Recognize and pat yourself on the back when you have kept your cool during a stressful situation, or made a difficult decision regarding your child or family. - Remember that parenting is part learned and part natural and that goes for you as well even though you are an early childhood professional.
 Take time to find out more about child development and effective parenting.
-Try out the information in your own home and make it part of the knowledge base you bring to families. - Take time to think about beliefs you hold about parenting and parent/child relationships and how it impacts your child welfare work.
+Try out the information in your own home and make it part of the knowledge base you bring to families. - Take time to think about beliefs you hold about parenting and parent-child relationships and how they may affect your interactions with parents in your work.
 Are there things in your own experience that may be coloring your response to families?